- Why is my bread machine bread so dense?

 If you have an old machine, over the years the motor might have depleted and may not be strong enough to properly knead the dough.
 This can result in a dense loaf.

 If you’re using a bread machine with a small capacity, it may also have trouble kneading the dough properly.
-A bread machine that’s too small will struggle to knead larger batches of dough, so always make sure you are adding the amount of ingredients your machine can handle.
+A bread machine that’s too small will struggle to knead larger batches of dough, so always make sure you are adding the number of ingredients your machine can handle.

 You forgot the kneading paddle